Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/about.md

 ---

-I'm a biomedical engineer with a background in medical technology and research.
-My interests range from engineering design and prototyping to photography and travel.
+I'm a biomedical engineer with a background in clinical technology and research.
+My interests range from medical device design and prototyping to photography and travel.

 This site is a collection of the projects and experiences that have shaped my journey so far.